Attractions, Sights & Things to Do on Syros

 With the name of the famous 19th-century poet & writer who was born on Syros, this small airport connects the island with Athens daily.

-Situated 7 km away from the capital of Ermoupoli is an area with a remarkable improvement in tourist infrastructure during the last decades.
+Situated almost 7 km away from the capital of Ermoupoli, it is an area with a remarkable improvement in tourist infrastructure during the last decades.

 Extremely famous Greek pilgrimage dedicated to the Virgin Mary, but also a place of wild beauty, genuine villages, hiking & culinary tradition.

 Why Visit Syros?

 - Big harbor of the 19th-century has a tradition in entrepreneurship, arts & culture.